baltimoreheritage/civil-rights-heritage/_pages/housing.md

 On June 3, 1935, the _Sun_ reported:

-> FHA "WORTHLESS," SAYS RABBI ISRAEL: He Holds It Valueless In So Far As Providing Housing For The Very Poor SLUM HOMES DEPLORED Hundreds Of Children Murdered In City Because Of Conditions, Is Claim In Speech / Public housing for "those who need it most," rather than for "those best able to pay for it," was advocated by Rabbi Edward L. Israel, last night in an address during which he described tho Federal Housing Administration—for any social purposes — as. "absolutely worthless."
+> FHA "WORTHLESS," SAYS RABBI ISRAEL: He Holds It Valueless In So Far As Providing Housing For The Very Poor SLUM HOMES DEPLORED Hundreds Of Children Murdered In City Because Of Conditions, Is Claim In Speech / Public housing for "those who need it most," rather than for "those best able to pay for it," was advocated by Rabbi Edward L. Israel, last night in an address during which he described tho Federal Housing Administration—for any social purposes — as. "absolutely worthless."[@_fha_1935]

 ## 1937: Frances H. Morton publishes study on black housing conditions in East Baltimore